-6 81 FR 40152 (June 21, 2016); 81 FR 78028 (Nov.
+&lt;sup>6 81 FR 40152 (June 21, 2016); 81 FR 78028 (Nov.
 7, 2016).

-must make the required adjustments and publish them in the Federal Register by January 15 each year.7 For 2017, the NCUA issued an interim final rule on January 6, 2017,8 followed by a final rule issued on June 23, 2017.9 For 2018, 2019, and 2020, the NCUA issued a final rule in each year to satisfy the agency's annual requirements.10 This final rule satisfies the agency's requirement for the 2021 annual adjustment.
+year.
+For 2017, the NCUA issued an interim final rule on January 6, 2017, followed by a final rule issued on June 23, 2017.
+For 2018, 2019, 2020, and 2021 the NCUA issued a final rule in each year to satisfy the agency's annual requirements.
+This final rule satisfies the agency's requirement for the 2022 annual adjustment.

-The law provides that the adjustments shall be made notwithstanding the section of the Administrative Procedure Act (APA) that requires prior notice and public comment for agency rulemaking.11 The 2015 amendments also specify that each CMP maximum must be increased by the percentage by which the consumer price index for urban consumers (CPI-U)12 for October of the year immediately preceding the year the adjustment is made exceeds the CPI-U for October of the prior year.13 Thus, for the adjustment to be made in 2021, an agency must compare the October 2019 and October 2020 CPI-U figures.
+The law provides that the adjustments shall be made notwithstanding the section of the Administrative Procedure Act (APA) that requires prior notice and public comment for agency rulemaking.
+The 2015 amendments also specify that each CMP maximum must be increased by the percentage by which the consumer price index for urban consumers (CPI-U) for October of the year immediately preceding the year the adjustment is made exceeds the CPI-U for October of the prior year.
+Thus, for the adjustment to be made in 2022, an agency must compare the October 2020 and October 2021 CPI-U figures.

 An annual adjustment under the 2015 amendments is not required if a CMP has been amended in the preceding 12 months pursuant to other authority.
-Specifically, the statute provides that an agency is not required to make an annual adjustment to a CMP if in the preceding 12 months it has been increased by an amount greater than the annual adjustment required by the 2015 amendments.14 The NCUA did not make any adjustments in the preceding 12 months pursuant to other authority.
+Specifically, the statute provides that an agency is not required to make an annual adjustment to a CMP if in the preceding 12 months it has been increased by an amount greater than the annual adjustment required by the 2015 amendments.
+The NCUA did not make any adjustments in the preceding 12 months pursuant to other authority.
 Therefore, this rulemaking adjusts the NCUA's CMPs pursuant to the 2015 amendments.